 Please note: Information in this section is applicable to incoming semester Exchange Students.
-Double degree students from Comillas, Paris I, Paris II, LUISS, Versailles, Fudan, and Waseda should consult the webpage for admitted LL.M. applicants for registration instructions and other information.
-International Visiting Students should consult their admission letters for information about course selection.
+Double degree students from Comillas, Paris I, Paris II, LUISS, Versailles, Fudan, SKKU, and Waseda should consult the webpage for admitted LL.M. applicants for registration instructions and other information.

-Online registration for Fall 2015 semester courses will take place on Tuesday, April 14.
+Online registration for Spring 2016 semester courses will take place on Monday, October 19.
 You should register as early as possible (at or soon after 7:00 a.m.
-New York time) on April 14 to maximize your chances of getting a seat in the courses of your choice.
+New York time) on October 19 to maximize your chances of getting a seat in the courses of your choice.
 Courses close quickly due to enrollment limits, so do not delay in registering.
 Students may adjust their course registration up until the end of the first week of classes, subject to space restrictions and enrollment limits.

 Prior to registering for courses, you will need to claim your Fordham AccessIT ID.